Széchenyi Chain Bridge: In popular culture

 In 2001 Hungarian stunt pilot Péter Besenyei flew upside down under the bridge, a manoeuvre that became a standard in Red Bull air races today.

-The bridge is featured in I Spy, Au Pair, Walking with the Enemy and Spy, and is the setting of the climax scene in Bollywood blockbuster Hum Dil De Chuke Sanam.
+The bridge is featured in the films Music Box, I Spy, Au Pair, Walking with the Enemy and Spy, and is the setting of the climax in the Bollywood blockbuster Hum Dil De Chuke Sanam.
 The bridge appears in the opening shots of the 2021 Black Widow trailer, and season two of Baptiste.

-The bridge featured prominently in Matthew Barney's Cremaster 5, serving as a reference to Harry Houdini, and also appears in Dan Brown's novel Origin and in the Season Two premiere episode of Syfy channel's 12 Monkeys, which aired in April 2016.
+The bridge featured prominently in Matthew Barney's Cremaster 5, serving as a reference to Harry Houdini, and also appears in Dan Brown's novel Origin and in Syfy channel's 12 Monkeys Season Two premiere episode in April 2016.

 It also appears at the beginning of the video for Katy Perry's song "Firework", and K-pop vocal duo Davichi's music video for the song "Cry Again".

 According to a Hungarian legend, the lions of Széchenyi Chain Bridge have no tongues.
 This legend is not true, the tongues are just not visible.

+The bridge has been depicted on the Hungarian 200 Forint coin since 2012.